Center For Abuse and Trauma Therapy Inc. Code of Ethics

 The therapist’s primary responsibility is to clients.

 B.1.
-The therapist must always work with the best interests of clients in mind.
+The therapist must always work with the best interests of the clients in mind.
 They must serve clients with the maximum application of professional skill and competence.

 B.2.
 The therapist must not violate nor diminish the civil or legal rights of clients.